Fresh clashes on Lesbos as Britain, France pledge to take migrants

-A dozen or so coastguards and riot police armed with batons struggled to control some 2,500 migrants on Lesbos, screaming "Keep back" at the crowds as they surged towards a government-chartered ship bound for Athens.
+A dozen or so coastguards and riot police armed with batons struggled to control some 2,500 migrants, screaming "Keep back" at the crowds as they surged towards a government-chartered ship bound for Athens.

 Europe's borders are near breaking point as authorities struggle to cope with influx of people fleeing war and poverty in the Middle East and Africa, with thousands making their way across the Balkans and the Mediterranean every day.

 Lesbos, home to some 85,000 people which has seen more than 15,000 mainly Syrian migrants wash up on its shores, is one of several Greek islands struggling to cope with a wave of voyagers setting sail from the nearby Turkish coast for Western Europe.

 "I stayed here eight, nine days -- oh my God, I can't even remember," said Aleddin, an engineering student who is hoping to join his brother in Germany.

 "Some people have been here for 14 or 15 days.
 The government doesn't care."

 Hours after a Greek passenger ferry sent lifeboats to rescue 61 migrants off Lesbos, junior interior minister Yiannis Mouzalas told To Vima radio the port of "Mytilene currently has 15,000-17,000 refugees...
 The situation is on the verge of explosion."